 Termination - Either the Municipality or Grant Thornton may terminate the Engagement upon fourteen (14) days prior written notice to the other party.
 In addition to the foregoing, Grant Thornton may also terminate the Engagement in the event of a breach of any term of the Engagement by the Municipality which is not cured by the Municipality within ten (10) days of receipt of written notice as to the breach.
-Upon termination for any reason, the parties shall return each other's confidential information, except that Grant Thornton may retain one copy for its working papers and one copy of the Municipality Materials even if same may contain confidential information of the Municipality.
-In addition to its rights of termination provided herein and notwithstanding anything to the contrary in the Engagement, Grant Thornton shall also have the right (i) upon five (5) days prior written notice to the Municipality to suspend or terminate its Services in the event the Municipality fails to pay Grant Thornton any amount due to it under the terms of the Engagement; or (ii) immediately upon written notice to the Municipality terminate its Services in the event Grant Thornton discovers any information which Grant Thornton determines, in its sole discretion, may affect its reputation, integrity, or independence.
-In the event of termination, the Municipality agrees to compensate Grant Thornton for all time expended and costs incurred up to and including the date of termination.
+Upon termination for any reason, the parties shall return each other's confidential information, except that Grant Thornton may retain one copy for its working papers and one copy of the Municipality Data may also be retained by Grant Thornton even if same may contain confidential information of the Municipality.
+In addition to its rights of termination provided herein and notwithstanding anything to the contrary in the Engagement, Grant Thornton shall also have the right (i) upon five (5) days prior written notice to the Municipality, to suspend or terminate its Services in the event the Municipality fails to pay Grant Thornton any amount due to it under the terms of the Engagement; or (ii) immediately upon written notice to the Municipality, terminate its Services in the event Grant Thornton discovers any information which Grant Thornton for all time expended and costs incurred up to and including the date of termination.